manuelmaeritz/LDFrienT/documentation/LdftModel.rst

 ``cal_gamma_R(self, R)``

-    Calculates the surface tension for spheres/circles in 3d/2d of radius ``R``.
+    Calculates the surface tension at the position ``R`` of the interface.
+For droplets and cylinders ``R`` is the radius, for slabs ``R`` corresponds width of the liquid portion.
 In case of cylinder configurations in three dimensions the cylinder has to point in the 0th axis of the density profile ``self._r``.
+In case of slab interfaces the function assumes a single interface (and not two interfaces separating liquid-vapor-liquid).

     **Parameters**

     R : `Float`
-        Radius at which the surface tension should be calculated
+        Position at which the surface tension should be calculated

     **Returns**